apl-ocean-engineering/liboculus/README.md

 real Oculus sonar via ethernet, or from a file containing raw Ethernet data, or in our GPMF-based data format.
-As above, it can't actually read files saved by the Oculus client as it saves a ping message format for which we don't have the data structure.
+As above, it can't actually read files saved by the Oculus client as it saves a ping message format for which we don't have the data format.

 Here's the help string for `oc_client`: